-- The Krewe d'Etat parade will start at the intersection of Jefferson Street and Magazine Street in New Orleans.
+- The Krewe d'Etat parade will start at the intersection of Napoleon Avenue and Prytania Street.

 - The Krewe d'Etat will follow Napoleon north until St. Charles Avenue, where the parade will turn east (right).